Celebrates and explains Glasgow’s stunning cityscape and architecture and which reflects a city of extraordinary and brilliant individuality.

 The film which describes these trends and influences makes excellent use of Glasgow talent: the work of a young, innovative company, Production Attic; Bill Paterson provides the linking narrative; the music was composed by Scottish Opera’s composer in residence, Lliam Paterson and performed by members of the Opera’s orchestra.
 Interviews with Gavin Stamp, Fiona Sinclair, John Hume, Niall Murphy and Ruairidh Moir provide expert opinion and commentary.
 The film was produced by Tony Burton OBE.

-This can be rented on our Video on Demand system for £2.50 View as often as you like within a 48 hour period of your own choosing.
+This can be rented on our Video on Demand system for £3.50 to view within a 48 hour period of your purchase.
 Price may vary slightly above or below the stated price according to fluctuation between the £ and the $.

 The Video on Demand Sale price is £15.00